 Fredrik Henrik af Chapman has probably had a greater influence on Swedish shipbuilding and naval architecture than any other individual.

-Chapman was born in 1721 at Nya varvet (the New Shipyard) in Gothenburg and died in 1808 at Karlskrona, and his whole life was dominated by ships and shipbuilding.
+Chapman, whose parents were English immigrants, was born in 1721 at Nya varvet (the New Shipyard) in Gothenburg and died in 1808 at Karlskrona.
+His entire life was dominated by ships and shipbuilding.

 Chapman was involved in the development of Sveaborg, the fortified naval base off Helsinki.
 He devised several new types of vessel, specifically designed for operation in the archipelagos off the Swedish and Finnish coasts.
 At the age of 60, he was appointed head of the Swedish naval dockyard at Karlskrona, where he not only took charge of vessel design, but also restructured the entire shipbuilding process.
 As a result, in the space of only three years, the yard was able to deliver 20 new vessels – 10 ships of the line and 10 frigates.

 Chapman's great interest in the theoretical aspects of naval architecture and his desire to transform shipbuilding from a trade into a science led him to produce a large number of treatises and other publications, of which the best known internationally is Architectura Navalis Mercatoria, the work presented here.

 In 1765, Chapman took leave of absence from his work as chief naval architect for the Archipelago Fleet based at Sveaborg (off Helsinki) to devote himself for two years to Architectura Navalis Mercatoria, a volume of drawings which, in Chapman's view, exemplified the best and most interesting vessels of the time.
 The work was published in 1768.
 Several original copies of the book are in the museum's possession, together with the copper plates originally used to print the illustrations.